Playmaker3334/Homework/README.md

 - Basic knowledge of Python syntax and loops

 ## Implementation Details

-Kadane's Algorithm hinges on two primary concepts: **local maximum subarray sum** at each array position and **global maximum subarray sum** found so far.
+ Algorithm hinges on two primary concepts: **local maximum subarray sum** at each array position and **global maximum subarray sum** found so far.
 Here's how it works:

 ```python
 # The test